Basic guidelines drawn from W3C and Section 508

 References: Section 508 Checklist from WebAIM and Electronic and Information Technology (EIT) Accessibility Compliance

-Accessibility Checker: after implementing steps below copy page URL into WAVE Web Accessibility Tool and look for errors in main content area (i.e., note: review alerts also). [errors red and alerts are yellow coded]
+Accessibility Checker: use the WAVE Web Accessibility Tool to look for errors and alerts in main content area. [errors red and alerts are yellow coded]

-- Use ALT tag description for graphics and photographs (i.e., especially for graphics with content information - needs to be entered that reflects the same approach a visual person would use to interact with graphic).
-See Drupal instructions
+Use ALT tag description for graphics and photographs.
+Images with content information require ordering words/terms in the same order that a visual person would use to interact with graphic).
+See Drupal instructions for uploading images.

 - When using an IFrame to read in content from another site, insert link to web page into your <iframe></iframe> tags.
 Also, include link above iFrame.
 For example: View the content of this inline frame within your browser.